At Cross Roads House:

 Katie shares her story of overcoming challenges, as well as the support she received from Cross Roads House.

 No, we are not a government agency.
 Cross Roads House is an independently run 501(c)(3) non-profit agency governed by a board of directors.
-Two-thirds of our operating budget comes from private donations.
-The other third comes from a combination of local, state and federal government grants.
+Over $1 million of our operating budget comes from private donations.
+The remainder comes from a combination of local, state and federal government grants.

 Yes, we welcome volunteers!
 Most volunteers work in our kitchen either prepping, cooking, or serving dinner.
 Each month, we offer a one-hour volunteer orientation that includes a shelter tour, an overview of kitchen operations and volunteer expectations.
 Contact us to learn more.

 The number one type of support we need is financial.
-Two-thirds of our operating revenue comes from private donations from individuals and businesses.
+More than $1 million of our operating revenue comes from private donations from individuals and businesses.
 Donations at all levels are greatly appreciated!
 Visit our Want to Help page to learn more.